-If you’re heading to Peru, there’s a good chance you’ll find yourself staring at an alpaca or leering at a llama, gazing at a guanaco or looking at a vicuña.
+If you’re heading to Peru, there’s a good chance you’ll find yourself staring at an alpaca, leering at a llama, gazing at a guanaco, or looking at a vicuña.
 But how do you know which is which?
-Never fear: read our straightforward camelid spotter's guide to llamas, guanacos, alpacas, and vicuñas.
+Never fear: read this straightforward camelid spotter's guide to llamas, guanacos, alpacas, and vicuñas.

 Shared Traits in South American Camelids